 - Cozy: The Cat Who Read Backwards

-- Historical: The Name of the Rose
+- Historical: The Daughter of Time

 - Noir/Hardboiled: Double Indemnity